Ladder99/ladder99/setups/demo/volumes/agent/styles/ladder99/README.md

 # MTConnect-Agent-Stylesheet

-Custom stylesheets for Ladder99, based on https://github.com/TrakHound/MTConnect-Agent-Stylesheet.
+Adapted for Ladder99 from https://github.com/TrakHound/MTConnect-Agent-Stylesheet.

 XML Stylesheet for MTConnect Agents using [Bootstrap](http://getbootstrap.com/).
 This provides a better appearance than the default stylesheet and also adds the ability to switch between Probe, Current, and Sample requests.